iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/run-experiments.md

   `M`/`L`/`XL` (an abstraction across all the cloud vendors).

   `Type` is also tied to GPU behavior.
-If you choose an instance with a selectable GPU like a CML instance type or any GCP instance, the `GPU` parameter will show up.
+If you choose an instance with a selectable GPU (such as a CML instance type or any GCP instance), the `GPU` parameter will show up.

 - `HDD size`: Hard disk size in GB.
 We highly recommend you to enter a big